Felixburton7/Flutter-SQL-App/README.md

-# Flutter Supabase Simple App
+# Flutter SQL Simple App

 This project demonstrates a simple CRUD (Create, Read, Update, Delete) application with advanced filtering, built using Flutter and Supabase.
 It follows the MVVM (Model-View-ViewModel) pattern and Clean Architecture principles for maintainability, scalability, and testability.